Cst2989/neciudan-dev-new/src/content/post/building-substack-subscription.md

 });
 ```

+We get the values from the form, show a loading state, and then call the serverless function to store the email in Google Sheets.

+After we receive a response from the serverless function, we store the subscription status in localStorage and hide the form.

+On the right side of the page, a nice looking toast will appear showing our success or error message.

 ### The Toast Notification System

-For user feedback, we created a Toast component that shows temporary notifications in the bottom-right corner of the screen.
+This is the Toast component that shows temporary notifications in the bottom-right corner of the screen.

 ```typescript
 class Toast {